Blood Transfusion Verification Initiation and Reaction Response

 - Transfusion safety starts with strict compatibility verification and two-clinician check protocol.

-- Blood administration requires dedicated blood tubing with filter and correct priming setup.
+- Blood administration requires dedicated blood tubing, normal saline compatibility, and time-window control.

 - Early recognition of transfusion reactions is a time-critical nursing responsibility.

-- Suspected reaction requires immediate stop-transfusion response and escalation.
+- Suspected reaction requires immediate stop-transfusion response, new saline tubing, and escalation.

 Equipment